How Christina Anstead Completely Renovated Her World

 Still, they were cognizant of the fact that viewers were tuning in to see gut renovations of their properties, not two exes attempting the demolition of each other.

 "We want to make sure we're giving the fans what they want," Christina told E!
-News in June.
+News.
 "If it's not comfortable to have so much personal life, then maybe we tone it back a bit.
 It's relatable that we have to put our differences aside to continue to work together and do what we're good at, which is flipping houses and designing homes for other people."
+It seems they've struck just the right balance, kicking off shooting

-Sure enough, that second nature began to click right in and the pair, who first crossed paths as real estate agents in the early aughts, rediscovered a working relationship.
+That second nature began to click right in and the pair, who first crossed paths as real estate agents in the early aughts, rediscovered a working relationship.
 "We met at work and we've always been working together and we also have two kids together," she explained to ET.
 "When it all first happened, we just kept everything quiet cause we were just trying to figure things out.
 We kept filming together, so just we just always continued and we've been doing it so long.
 I think we've filmed 120 episodes, so it just comes really easy for us."

 The same could be said of her romance with Ant.
 Following false starts with hockey player Nate Thompson and businessman Doug Spedding, Christina knew fairly quickly she had found her match in the fellow divorcee with a resume to match her own.